Brownsover Hall: Nineteenth century

 In the mid 19th century the old manor house was replaced with the present mansion, designed in a Victorian Gothic style by architect Sir George Gilbert Scott.
 William Holland designed a stained glass window and carved tables as frames for Italian marble slabs.
 He is well known for establishing a Stained Glass and Decorative works at St. John's, Warwick.
 Other contributors to the new manor were Marshall and Snelgrove of London, and Eld and Chamberlain, of Midland House, Birmingham relating to the carpets and furnishings that were chosen for the house.

 The Hall was the home of the Ward-Boughton-Leighs until the death of Ada Emily on 13 October 1952.

 Twentieth century

 Several rooms at Brownsover Hall were used by Power Jets Ltd staff under Sir Frank Whittle for jet engine design work.
 Its location was ideal for privacy, its proximity to the B.T.H. works and easy movement to Power Jets works at Lutterworth.

 The English Electric Company used the building from 1949 until the late 1960s where they housed the headquarters of their Diesel Division.
 It was in the 1970s when the Hall was converted into a hotel.

-Brownsover Hall is now a 3-star hotel including 47 bedrooms, bar and restaurant offering a "simple food, made special" seasonal menu.
-The hotel is set within 7-acres of landscaped grounds, with views over the Swift Valley nature reserve.
+Brownsover Hall is now a hotel including 48 bedrooms, bar, restaurant and tea room.
+The hotel is set within 11 acres of landscaped grounds, with views over the Swift Valley nature reserve.

-The hotel is a licensed property for civil ceremony weddings and plays host to many special events throughout the year.
+The hotel is a licensed property for civil ceremony weddings and hosts many special events throughout the year.